 - MSP number

-- If you are a GP, nurse practitioner, specialist (and what specialty)
+- If you are a GP, nurse practitioner, midwife, or specialist (and what specialty)

 - Whether RCCbc can send you updates (yes/no)

-Once you have submitted your information, you will be contacted within 48 hours via the email you have provided (check your junk mail!) with an activation link for your license.
+Once you have submitted your information, you will be contacted within 48 hours via the email you have provided (check your junk mail!) with an activation link for your licence.

 Activate your account

-Within 48 hours of requesting an account, you’ll receive an email (remember to check your junk mail) with an activation link for your license.
+Within 48 hours of requesting an account, you’ll receive an email (remember to check your junk mail) with an activation link for your licence.
 Follow the Zoom Account Activation instructions.

 Get started with Zoom